 While we do not control referrals of healthcare services or bill directly to Medicare, Medicaid or other third-party payors, many healthcare laws and regulations apply to our business.
 For example, we could be subject to patient privacy regulation and enforcement by both the federal government and the states in which we conduct our business.
 There are multiple healthcare laws and regulations that may affect our ability to operate.
 New laws and regulations are being continually proposed and adopted.
 For example, the PPACA imposes new tracking reporting and disclosure requirements on device manufacturers for any "transfer of value" made or distributed to physicians and teaching hospitals.
-Device manufacturers were required to begin collecting data on August 1, 2013, register with CMS by March 31, 2014 and are required to submit certain reports to CMS disclosing payments and transfers of value made to physicians and teaching hospitals in the preceding calendar year on or before March 31, 2015 and on or before the 90th day of each subsequent calendar year.
-The implementation of the infrastructure to comply with these laws and regulations could be costly and any failure to provide the required information may result in civil monetary penalties.
+Device manufacturers were required to begin collecting data on August 1, 2013, register with CMS by March 31, 2014 and are required to submit certain reports to CMS disclosing payments and transfers of value made to physicians and teaching hospitals in the preceding calendar year on or before the 90th day of each calendar year.
+Any failure to provide the required information may result in civil monetary penalties.
 There are also a number of states that require the establishment of healthcare compliance programs or reporting of certain compensation or benefits provided to healthcare professionals.
 See "Item 4.
 Information on the Company - B. Business Overview - Fraud and Abuse Laws - Anti-Kickback Statutes and Federal False Claims Act."

-The implementation of and compliance with the reporting and disclosure obligations of the Physician Payment Sunshine Act, which is part of the Affordable Care Act of 2010, could adversely affect our business.
+Compliance with the reporting and disclosure obligations of the Physician Payment Sunshine Act, which is part of the Affordable Care Act of 2010, could adversely affect our business.

-The implementation of and compliance with the reporting and disclosure obligations of the Physician Payment Sunshine Act, or the Sunshine Act, which is part of the Affordable Care Act of 2010, could adversely affect our business.
+Compliance with the reporting and disclosure obligations of the Physician Payment Sunshine Act, or the Sunshine Act, which is part of the Affordable Care Act of 2010, could adversely affect our business.

-The Sunshine Act has imposed new reporting and disclosure requirements for drug and device manufacturers with regard to payments or other transfers of value made to certain practitioners (including physicians, dentists and teaching hospitals), and for such manufacturers and for group purchasing organizations, with regard to certain ownership interests held by physicians in the reporting entity.
-CMS has been charged with implementing the Sunshine Act and has called it the Open Payment Program.
-Drug and device manufacturers are required to track and publicly report this information annually to CMS.
-Implementing regulations for these tracking and reporting obligations were finalized in 2013, and companies are now required to track and report payments made since August 1, 2013.
-The first disclosure reports were due by March 31, 2014 for the period August 1, 2013 through December 31, 2013.
-On or before March 31, 2015, and on or before the 90th day of each subsequent calendar year, manufacturers covered under the Sunshine Act will be required to submit a report disclosing payments and transfers of value made in the preceding calendar year, and CMS then will publish the reported data on or before June 30 of the reporting year.
-In addition, commencing March 31, 2014, medical device companies are also required to report payments to the government on an annual basis.
-On September 30, 2014, CMS published the first set of data collected under the Sunshine Act.
+The Sunshine Act imposes reporting and disclosure requirements for drug and device manufacturers with regard to payments or other transfers of value made to certain practitioners (including physicians, dentists and teaching hospitals), and for such manufacturers and for group purchasing organizations, with regard to certain ownership interests held by physicians in the reporting entity.
+On or before the 90th day of each calendar year, manufacturers covered under the Sunshine Act will be required to submit a report disclosing payments and transfers of value made in the preceding calendar year, and CMS then will publish the reported data on or before June 30 of the reporting year.
+In addition, medical device companies are also required to report payments to the government on an annual basis.

-The final rules implementing the Sunshine Act are complex, ambiguous, and broad in scope.
-Accordingly, we are required to collect and report detailed information regarding certain financial relationships we have with physicians, dentists and teaching hospitals.
-It is difficult to predict how the new requirements may impact existing relationships among manufacturers, distributors, physicians, dentists and teaching hospitals.
 The Sunshine Act preempts similar state reporting laws, although we or our Subsidiaries may be required to continue to report under certain of such state laws.
-While we expect to have substantially compliant programs and controls in place to comply with the Sunshine Act requirements, and we have already completed our registration with CMS and submitted the 2013 report, our compliance with the new final rule imposes additional costs on us.
-If we fail to comply with the data collection and reporting obligations imposed by the Sunshine Act, we may be subject to severe penalties, including fines.
+While we believe we have substantially compliant programs, systems and controls in place to comply with the Sunshine Act requirements, if we fail to comply with the data collection and reporting obligations imposed by the Sunshine Act, we may be subject to severe penalties, including fines.